magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-frontend-widget.md

 # Step 6: Add frontend widget

 The frontend widget is a JavaScript file that controls the UI behavior (user interactivity) of your content type when it is rendered on the storefront.

+## Configuration

+## Location

 Add it to your module in the following location (`view/base/web/js/content-type/example/appearance/default/`):

 ![Create config file](../images/step7-add-widget.png)

-{: .bs-callout .bs-callout-warning }
-The development of this tutorial is currently **IN PROGRESS**, **INCOMPLETE**, and potentially **INCORRECT**.
-The expected completion time is Nov.
-27.

 <!-- {% endraw %} -->